 Working abroad sounds like an adventure to many people.
-Jobs in Greece involve more than the Greece visa and just the obvious Greece cover letter and Greece CV writing and translation - they require thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try Greece jobs.
+Greece job search involves more than the Greece visa and just the obvious Greece cover letter and Greece CV writing and translation - they require thorough preparation if you want to pass Greece job interview.
+You will face problems that in all probability did not even cross your mind when you decided to find jobs in Greece.

 Do not take too lightly the influence a Greece visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.